openstack-archive/swift-specs/specs/swift/erasure_coding.rst

     #.
 Proxy then continues with the next set of HTTP chunks
     #.
 Object servers store objects which are EC archives (their contents are the concatenation of erasure coded fragments)
     #.
 Object metadata changes: for 'etag', we store the md5sum of the EC archive object, as opposed to the non-EC case     where we store md5sum of the entire object
+    #.
+Upon quorum of response and some minimal (2) number of commit confirmations, responds to client
+    #.
+Upon receipt of the commit message (part of a MIME conversation) storage nodes store 0 byte data file as timestamp.durable for respective object

 **Proxy HTTP PUT request handling changes**
     #.
 Intercept EC request based on policy type